donglab/donglab.github.io/README.md

-# Dong Lab at Biochem of Indiana University
+# Dong Lab at Indiana University School of Medicine